Nevernight: Reception

 Nevernight received mostly positive reviews from critics, with praise for its worldbuilding, heroine and writing style.
 The book earned Kristoff his second David Gemmell Awards nomination, and won the 2016 Aurealis Award for Best Fantasy Novel.

 Publishers Weekly gave the book a positive review, writing that it balanced "beauty and decay" and "the ancient and the magical" as the story unfolded.
 The book received four out of five stars from Becky Vosburg of Seattle Book Review.

 Adaptation

-In 2019, Kristoff sold the film rights to Screen Australia for $350,000.
+In 2019, an adaptation of the book was created with funding assistance from Screen Australia.
 A three-part mini-series based on the first several chapters of Nevernight was released on YouTube in 2019.